Skip to main content

 William Volk's backup tape was digitized by volunteer Keith Kaisershot.
 Volk used a Macintosh computer, and the data was digitized was two HFS+ disk images.
 The original disk images have been retained for archival storage.

-We have attempted to present as many files as possible in a modern format in order to be viewed in-browser.
-However, many files could not be identified or converted due to their obsolete and proprietary formats.
+Many files could not be identified or converted due to their obsolete and proprietary formats.
 In particular, this affects files related to the MADE and FLEX multimedia development formats.
 Unparsable files have either been omitted or marked as unreadable.
+Several files could not be easily extracted and converted due to using the classic Mac OS-specific resource fork format.

 Custodial History